- Products & Solutions

-Many manufacturing processes require that product remain in a holding tank for a specified amount of time.
+Many processed food and beverage manufacturing processes require that product remain in a holding tank for a specified amount of time.
 The purpose of the tank may be temporary storage for packaging purposes or long-term storage where a reaction must occur before processing can continue.
 (An example of this would be fermentation.)

 "Storage is an important step in product manufacturing and is only effective if spoilage of the product is avoided."